gashihiko/folder_reopener/README.md

 # folder_reopener
 ## AutoHotkey script for hotkey to reopen folders (explorer).
-This program reopens the folder that you closed recently.
+This program allows you to reopen the folder that you closed recently.

 - Shift + Ctrl + W to reopen folder.
 - Shift + Ctrl + F1 to check the folders closed recently.